gto76/python-cheatsheet/README.md

 Arguments
 ---------
+#### "*" is the splat operator, that takes a list as input, and expands it into actual positional arguments in the function call:
 ```python
 args = (1, 2)
 kwargs = {'x': 3, 'y': 4, 'z': 5}
 func(*args, **kwargs)
 ```

 #### Is the same as:
 ```python
 func(1, 2, x=3, y=4, z=5)
 ```

-* "*" is the splat operator, that takes a list as input, and expands it into actual positional arguments in the function call.

 Inline